OUR TEAM

 deanna miller

-Grants help DBG raise the funds needed to operate.
-DeAnna works with our development team to research and write grant applications.
-DeAnna received an English degree from Howard University and a master’s in English from the University of North Dakota.
-She currently attends Wayne State University where she is working toward a Ph.D. in English.
+DeAnna serves as our Foundation Advancement Manager, helping to secure the grants and funding DBG needs to operate and grow.
+She is a graduate of Howard University and the University of North Dakota. and currently attends Wayne State University where she is working toward a Ph.D. in English.
 DeAnna has taught English composition, community writing, African American Literature and Culture, and gender studies courses at the college level.
-She is most inspired by the warm family atmosphere at DBG and the close relationships she has developed with students and staff.
+She is most inspired by the warm family atmosphere at DBG and the close relationships with students and staff.

 meredith potter